theophile-gousselot/execution-integrity-down-to-control-signals/README.md

 ### Prerequisites
 #### RISC-V Toolchain
 1. Download a RISC-V toolchain.
-The one used in the paper is available: TODO link with access to the toolchain
+The one used in the paper is available: [https://github.com/theophile-gousselot/corev-openhw-gcc-ubuntu2004-20211104.git](https://github.com/theophile-gousselot/corev-openhw-gcc-ubuntu2004-20211104.git)

 2. It is recommended to extract the toolchain in `/opt/corev`.
 However, if you intend to extract in another location the toolchain, you can create a symbolic link.
 If you install corev somewhere else, you should edit the `RISCV` variable in `Makefile` or add `RISCV=<path/to/corev>` everytime you execute the `make` command.
 ``` bash